 Our charge is clear; more work in this area is necessary to better understand MG, expand treatment options, and ultimately, find a cure.

 With our grant program, we support research that will improve the lives of patients with myasthenia gravis and related neuromuscular junction disorders.
-The committee has identified five broad research priorities:
+The MGFA Medical & Scientific Advisory Council has identified five broad research priorities:

-- Biomarkers: facilitate early diagnosis, predict clinical outcomes and immunosuppressive therapy response and utilize in clinical trials.
+- Biomarkers: Facilitate early diagnosis, predict clinical outcomes, predict response to immunosuppressive therapy response, and use in clinical trials.

-- Disease Mechanisms: understand basic mechanisms and self-tolerance loss throughout course of disease.
+- Disease Mechanisms: Understand basic mechanisms of disease and how loss of self-tolerance is sustained throughout the disease course.

-- Targeted Therapies: develop new therapeutic targets, prevent widespread immunosuppression and off-target side effects, optimize treatment strategies with existing therapies.
+- Targeted Therapies: Develop new therapeutic targets, develop targeted therapies that prevent widespread immunosuppression and off-target side effects, and optimize treatment strategies with existing therapies.